-- (1) generating a SCD/SVD pair - (2) personalisation for the signatory by means of the signatory's verification authentication data of the Transport-PIN (VAD).
+- (1) generating a SCD/SVD pair - (2) personalisation for the signatory by means of the signatory's verification authentication data (VAD).

 The SVD corresponding to the signatory's SCD will be included in the certificate of the signatory by the certificate-service-provider (CSP).